statmike/vertex-ai-mlops/02 - Vertex AI AutoML/readme.md

 - [00 - Setup.ipynb](../00%20-%20Setup/00%20-%20Environment%20Setup.ipynb)
 - [01 - BigQuery - Table Data Source.ipynb](../01%20-%20Data%20Sources/01%20-%20BigQuery%20-%20Table%20Data%20Source.ipynb)

+---
+## AutoML Services

+[AutoML](https://cloud.google.com/vertex-ai/docs/beginner/beginners-guide) is a service on Vertex AI that creates custom models from users data.
+The data source for AutoML jobs is a [Vertex AI managed dataset](https://cloud.google.com/vertex-ai/docs/datasets/overview).
+These managed datasets are links to actual data locations in GCS or BigQuery.
+The data is not imported so each training job that uses them will always grab a current version of the data source.
+When creating a dataset, the location selected needs to match the location of the linked data (like `us-central1` for example).
+AutoML training jobs use these datasets as inputs.
+The AutoML service availability by region should be reviewed to make sure it is available in the data location - [feature availability](https://cloud.google.com/vertex-ai/docs/general/locations#vertex-ai-regions).

+---
 ## Notebooks:
 This list is in the suggest order of review for anyone getting an overview and learning about Vertex AI AutoML.
 It is also ok to pick a particular notebook of interest and if there are dependencies on prior notebooks they will be listed in the **prerequisites** section at the top of the notebook.